At a glance

 In the first days or weeks of a new school year, kids may not remember where their locker is.
 Even during the year, finding a locker can be tough if your child feels stressed or anxious.

 How to help: Just like with the combination, have your child write down the locker number and where the locker is.
 It can help to note nearby landmarks, like a water fountain or a specific classroom.
 Keep this information together with the combination.

-do a walk-through before the first day of school.
+If possible, do a walk-through before the first day of school.
 Some schools set aside time for student orientation or for kids who need more support.